 - Hong Kong: 700ms, 1.35Mbps

-ExpressVPN + Tor is pretty usable from Spain but Hong Kong is a tough cookie.
-It is expected that the performance loss is significant under Tor though.
+ExpressVPN + Tor is pretty usable when connected to Spain, but Hong Kong is a tough cookie.
+It is expected that the performance loss is significant under Tor, though.

 ExpressVPN performs independent security audits by the distinguished cybersecurity firm Cure3 and professional services and advisory leader PwC.
 This provides a strong guarantee that your data is well-protected.